 The focus of this project is on scalable machine learning of time-series models.
 Such machine learning necessarily involves assessing candidate models by processing data using each of many candidate models.
+This project is co-created and co-funded by DSTL.

 This assessment is challenging because optimal processing of a time-series (e.g., using a Kalman smoother in the context of linear Gaussian models) involves iterative consideration of the data in time order, making it hard to capitalise on parallel computational resources.
 Conversely, techniques that are readily parallelised (e.g., belief propagation) can fail to provide an accurate assessment of a model’s efficacy, particularly in contexts where the phenomenology that the model is trying to describe generates artefacts in the data that are only visible over long timescales.
 This project will investigate hybrid approaches that combine the ability to capitalise on parallel resources with near-optimal processing.